Contractions of hyper-K\"ahler fourfolds and the Brauer group: Brauer classes of exceptional BN divisors

 \

-\subsubsection{O'Grady's map $r$}
+\subsection{O'Grady's map $r$}

 We recall some results on the relation between the integral cohomology of the three manifolds $X,E$ and $K$, following O'Grady \cite[3.9, 4.7]{O2}.
-The conic bundle $p:E\rightarrow K$ does not have a section in general and the restriction map $Pic(E)\rightarrow Pic(E_q)=\ZZ$ where $E_q:=p^{-1}(q)\cong\PP^1$ is the fiber of $p:E\rightarrow K$ over $q\in K$, has image $2\ZZ$.
-However, since we can deform $(X,E)$ to the case that $E=\PP\cV$ for a rank two vector bundle $\cV$ on $K$, there is a class in $H^2(E,\ZZ)$ that restricts to a generator of $H^2(E_q,\ZZ)=Pic(E_q)$.
+The conic bundle $p:E\rightarrow K$ does not have a section in general and the restriction map $\Pic(E)\rightarrow \Pic(E_q)=\ZZ$ where $E_q:=p^{-1}(q)\cong\PP^1$ is the fiber of $p:E\rightarrow K$ over $q\in K$, has image $2\ZZ$.
+However, since we can deform $(X,E)$ to the case that $E=\PP(\cV)$ for a rank two vector bundle $\cV$ on $K$, there is a class in $H^2(E,\ZZ)$ that restricts to a generator of $H^2(E_q,\ZZ)=\Pic(E_q)$.
 Choose $\eta_p\in H^p(E,\ZZ)$ such that $i^*\eta_p$ generates $H^j(\PP^1,\ZZ)$ for $j=0,2$ where $i:\PP^1=E_q\rightarrow E$ is the inclusion of a(ny) fiber in $E$.

-The Leray-Hirsch theorem (see \cite{Hatcher}) states that there is an isomorphism, where $\eta$ is a linear combination of the $\eta_j$:
+The Leray-Hirsch theorem (see \cite[Theorem 4D.1]{Hatcher}, \cite[Theorem 7.33]{voisin}) states that there is an isomorphism, where $\eta$ is a linear combination of the $\eta_j$:

 In particular, the Betti numbers of $E$ are $h^i(E)=1,0,1+22=23,0$ for $0,\ldots,3$.
 Notice that in general this isomorphism does not respect the Hodge structures since a general $\PP^1$-fibration over $K$ does not have a section.
+Using the injectivity of $p^*$ one can still determine the Hodge numbers of $E$:

 Using deformations and Hodge theory, \cite[Cor.\ 3.25.3]{O2} shows that $i^*:H^2(X,\ZZ)\rightarrow H^2(E,\ZZ)$ is injective, notice that both groups have rank $23$.
 Moreover,

 where $s\in H^2(X,\ZZ)$ is the class of $E$, and $c\in H^4(E,\ZZ)$ is the class of a fiber of $p$, \cite[Cor.\ 3.25.2]{O2}, the last equality follows from the Leray-Hirsch theorem.
 Thus one obtains an injective homomorphism $r$ which is shown to preserve the quadratic forms, so $\tau^2=r(\tau)^2$ for all $\tau\in s^\perp$, \cite[Claim 3.26]{O2}: